johansundstrom/digital-systems/AI-lab.md

-# Introduction to ChatGPT
+# Introduction to Generative AI (such as ChatGPT, Copilot)

 ## Objective
-The purpose of this lab is to introduce students to ChatGPT and its capabilities.
-By the end of this lab, you will understand how to interact with ChatGPT, explore its features, and identify its practical applications.
+The purpose of this lab is to introduce students to generative AI and its capabilities.
+By the end of this lab, you will understand how to interact with an AI-tool, explore its features, and identify its practical applications.

 ## Prerequisites
 - Basic knowledge of text-based communication.
 - A device with internet access and a browser.

 ## Definitions used here
+- **ChatGPT** - developed by OpenAI
+- **Copilot** - developed by Microsoft and highly integrated into different Microsoft products like Word or Excel
-- **Prompt** -  AI prompt is a question, command, or statement used to interact with a large language model (LLM) to produce the intended output
+- **Prompt** -  A prompt is a question, command, or statement used to interact with a large language model (LLM) to produce the intended output
 - **Large language model** - LLMs are language models with many parameters, and are trained with self-supervised learning on a vast amount of text
 - **Output** - The AI-generated response based on the input